vendidero/woocommerce-germanized/readme.txt

 4. WooCommerce Multistep Checkout (Pro)

 == Changelog ==

+= 2.2.2 =
+* Fix: Load WPML Helper settings filter for settings screen only to avoid problems during admin actions
+* Fix: Do not force tax calculation for fees if customer is a vat exempt
+* Improvement: Keep hidden terms checkbox (woo builtin) in sync with GZD checkbox to avoid plugin conflicts
+* Improvement: Use higher priority to refresh order fragments to avoid plugin conflicts

 = 2.2.1 =
 * Fix: Make sure that order confirmation email is not being sent twice